hoene/libmysofa/README.md

 This is a simple set of C functions to read AES SOFA files, if they contain HRTFs stored according to the AES69-2015 standard [http://www.aes.org/publications/standards/search.cfm?docID=99].

-Instead of the libhdf and libnetcdf, we are implementing a simple HDF5 reader following the specification [https://support.hdfgroup.org/HDF5/doc/H5.format.html].

-For example, a SOFA to JSON converter written with NETCDF C++ has a size of 798387 bytes on Linux 64bit; written with libmysofa, it has a size of 90625.

 ## Compile

 Enter following commands